sandboxnu/course-catalog-api/docs/helpful-commands.md

 ### Inside The Jumphost

-#### Q: How do I run a production scrape?

-- Check out `documentation/infrastructure/production_scrape.md` - it lists out the exact steps to do this

 #### Q: How do I view or update data in production?

 - `psql <DATABASE URL>` to connect to the staging or prod database and view/update data